wamp-proto/wamp-proto/rfc/text/advanced/ap_session_resumption.md

 If the *Router* supports Session Resumption, they can signal whether the newly created *Session* is resumable by setting `Welcome.Details.resumable|bool`.
 If this flag is missing or set to `false`, a client MUST NOT attempt resumption of the session.
 If the flag is set to `true`, it MUST be accompanied by `Welcome.Details.resume-token|string`, which contains the "resume token" that a client can use to resume this session.
-This "resume token" MUST be a Base64 encoded string of a 16 octet cryptographically generated random token, and MUST NOT be reused for other sessions, or used again as the resume token for this session if it were detatched and reattached again.
+This "resume token" MUST be a Base64 encoded string of a 16 octet cryptographically generated random token, and MUST NOT be reused for other sessions, or used again as the resume token for this session if it were detached and reattached again.
 The Router MUST also set `Welcome.Details.resumed|bool` to `false` if it is a new session.
 Clients MUST assume that that lack of this flag means the session is new, and is not resumed.
 Clients MUST be able to handle a resumable session request being denied (where `Hello.Details.resumable` is `true` but `Welcome.Details.resumable` is `false`).